aws/codecatalyst-blueprints/Tags.md

 # Introduction

 The frontend wizard on quokka.codes is populated by the Options interface exported from the blueprint.
 The frontend wizard supports modifications and features of a blueprint's Options using [JSDOC style comments and tags](https://jsdoc.app/about-getting-started.html).
 The JSDOC style comments and tags allow you to do things such as selecting the text displayed above an option and enable featues like input validation or making the option collapsible.
-Below is an example of using JSDOC comments and tags with a blueprint's options and what they will look like in the frontend wizard on quokka.codes:
+Below is an example of using JSDOC comments and tags with a blueprint's options:

 ```
 export interface Options {